11:11 (Chris Brown album)

 11:11 is the eleventh studio album by American singer and songwriter Chris Brown.
 It was released digitally on November 10, 2023, by RCA Records and CBE.
 The expanded edition titled 11:11 (Deluxe) was released on April 11, 2024.
 Production was handled by Brown himself and several record producers, including RoccStar, Hitmaka, Troy Taylor, Boi-1da and Fridayy.
 11:11 features guest appearances from Byron Messia, Future, Maeta, Fridayy, Davido and Lojay, with the deluxe edition having additional features from Lil Wayne, Bryson Tiller, Joyner Lucas, Tee Grizzley and Mario.
 It serves as the follow-up to his tenth studio album Breezy (2022).

 Musically, 11:11 is a double album that mixes R&B, pop, Afrobeats and dancehall and its lyrical themes include romantic relationships, sexuality and self-reflection.
-The album received positive reviews from music critics, that praised its sound and Brown's performances.
+The album received positive reviews from music critics, who praised its sound and Brown's performances.
 At the Grammy Awards, 11:11 (Deluxe) won Best R&B Album, while the tracks "Summer Too Hot" and "Residuals" were nominated for Best R&B Performance, and "Sensational" was nominated for Best African Music Performance.
 11:11 also won Top R&B Album at the 2024 Billboard Music Awards and was nominated for Album of the Year at the 2024 BET Awards.

 Commercially, 11:11 debuted at number nine on the US Billboard 200, making it his 12th consecutive top-ten album in the country.
 The singles "Summer Too Hot", "Sensational" and "Nightmares" were released in the album's promotion.
 "Residuals" was released as the only single from the deluxe edition of 11:11.
 Despite not being released as a single, the album's opening track "Angel Numbers / Ten Toes" became its most successful song worldwide, reaching the top ten in several countries.
 To support the release of the album, Brown embarked on his "The 11:11 Tour" in North America, South Africa and Brazil.

 Background and recording

 The album's title is derived from the numerological belief of the same name, and is connected to the fact of it being the singer's eleventh studio album.
 The recording sessions for 11:11 and its deluxe version, released five months later, spanned a year and a half from 2022 to 2024.
 Some of the material for 11:11 (Deluxe) was recorded during the production of the standard album.

-On October 24, 2023, while promoting the album on social media, Brown wrote on his Instagram Story: "11th album, I still pinch myself and have frequent Spatz of imposter syndrome.
+On October 24, 2023, while promoting the album on social media, Brown wrote on his Instagram Story: "11th album, I still pinch myself and have frequent [spats] of imposter syndrome.
 I'm extremely thankful and appreciative of how far I’ve come and the people who got me here.
 I continue to strive higher.
 MUSIC IS A CHOICE AND I THANK YOU FOR CHOOSING ME."